I love My Instant Pot – Cooking for One Cookbook

-- Anyone who is eating a special diet
+- Eating a special diet

-- College students or working professionals who cook for themselves
+- College students or working professionals

 - Making a small meal for a friend or neighbor

-- For anyone who HATES leftovers
+- Anyone who hates leftovers

 Can I double or triple the recipes?